-No. of complaints addressed 0 No. of customers, users, and account holders whose information is used for secondary purposes 0
+No. of customers, users, and account holders whose information is used for secondary purposes 0 --- ---

 Respect for customer privacy is being sustained in the organization from Sales to Dispatch to Quality Control.
 Confidential information is not disclosed to any entity or is used for secondary purposes without written consent from HPI's customers.